Taiko2k/Tauon/README.md

 ## Tauon Music Box

-**A music player for the Linux desktop.** Designed to be powerful and streamlined, putting the user in control of their music collection.
+**A music player for the desktop.** Designed to be powerful and streamlined, putting the user in control of their music collection.

 <img src="https://user-images.githubusercontent.com/17271572/56716255-f03ba080-678d-11e9-880f-49d6cbf77e60.jpg" hspace="0px" vspace="160px">